 This super easy Grilled Tortilla Pizza Margherita is extra perfect for pizza cravings when you don’t want to turn on the oven.
 They can be made year round on the grill or in the oven, and you can have all the goodness of pizza with just a few minutes of prep work.
 This recipe is super popular with kids and can be customized to include your favorite pizza ingredients.
 It’s also naturally lower in carbs since the crust is a tortilla, and you can lower it even more by using an almond flour tortilla.

-Pizza… it’s a tradition.
-Crispy, with just a slick of tomato sauce and melty cheese!
+Pizza… it’s a tradition around out house.
+Crispy, with just a slick of tomato sauce and melty cheese.
 Aww yes, this is what weekends are made of!

-Pizza’s a tradition in our house anyways, for years we had pizza every Saturday night after we came home from hiking in the mountains.
-Since we’ve changed our eating habits, pizza has been the hardest thing to let go of – I mean nothing quite replaces it!
-These days, you’ll find us eating a Grilled Chicken Caesar Salad instead, but there’s still the urge to celebrate with our favorite pizza – Pizza Margherita!
+For years we had pizza every Saturday night after we came home from hiking in the mountains.
+But since we’ve changed our eating habits, pizza has been the hardest thing to let go of.
+I mean nothing quite replaces it.

 Tip: Use a cutting board to transfer your pizza to and from the grill.
 Carefully slide it on and off the grill – you don’t want to loose any of that precious cheese!

 Carefully transfer the loaded up tortilla to a preheated grill.

 Grill over medium heat just until the cheese melts.